Distance between cubics and rationals: The case of function fields

 \section{The case of function fields}

 Let $\FF$ be a field.
 Consider the function field $\KK:= \FF((t^{-1}))$ of formal Laurent series in $t^{-1}$ and define the norm in this space as follows.
 Let be such that $a_{-d}\neq 0$.
 Then $|x|:= 2^d$.
-A more standard approach is to define it as $|x|:=q^d$ where $q$ is the characteristics of $\FF$.
-However, it does not work for fields of characteristic zero and for our purposes the exact exponent in the absolute value is not important.
+A more standard approach is to define it as $|x|:=p^d$ where $p$ is the characteristic of $\FF$.
+However, it does not work for fields of characteristic zero and for our purposes the exact base in the absolute value is not important.

-One can easily see that the fields $\FF(t)$ and $\FF[t]$ are both subsets of $\FF((t^{-1}))$.
+One can easily see that $\FF[t]$ and $\FF(t)$ are both subsets of $\FF((t^{-1}))$.
 Equipped with the norm, we can construct a theory of Diophantine approximation similar to that in $\RR$, where $\FF[t]$ and $\FF(t)$ play the role of integer and rational numbers respectively.